 - application/atom+xml - Provide ATOM media types for API responses.

-- JSON Schema - Use JSON schema when possible to standardize and validate your JSON structure.
+- JSON Schema - JSON Schema, describes your JSON data format.
+JSON Hyper-Schema, turns your JSON data into hyper-text.
+Use JSON schema when possible to standardize and validate your JSON structure.

 - iCalendar - Use iCalendar when representing date / time formats in your API responses.